Using Adapters to Replace Ethernet

 - Electrical power runs throughout the home, which can make it easy to find locations where power line adapters can be used.
 It likely that each location where an Ethernet connection needs to be made, also has power.

-- Testing the power line to see if it has a connection is as easy as turning on power.
+- Testing the power line to see if it has a connection is as easy as turning on the power.
 Because it doesn’t require any special equipment, testing a line for both integrity and connectivity is easier than other types of connections.

 - If more than two adapters are used on the same power line they will act as a switch, eliminating the need for additional network hardware.